 On Saturday and Sunday, October 8-9, the conference was held on Washington International School’s Tregaron campus in Cleveland Park.
 Gardner, Perkins and PZ researcher Veronica Boix Mansilla all delivered plenary session talks over the two days, followed by interactive sessions led by either PZ researchers or practitioners, many of whom teach in local schools.
 Special features of the weekend at WIS included musical performances by WIS students; an interactive art installation, Weigh Your Words, by local artist Jessica Beels; and an exhibition of local educators’ documentation of teacher and student learning.

-Collaborative Director Jim Reese has served as the Education Chair of Project Zero Perspectives conferences since their inception in 2010.
+PD Collaborative Director Jim Reese has served as the Education Chair of Project Zero Perspectives Conferences since their inception in 2010.